jodri-code/sysl-docs/docs/SYSlang/index.md

 I would like to thank the following people:
-- Team Molecule for the entire homebrew scene
+- The CKS Dev Team for the lang basics and hosting the file server [systemware.ga](http://systemware.ga/)
 - redir110 for writing the basic Wiki
 - My secretary, Juile, for proof reading
-- And, of course, PipeWarp, for allowing me to give a home to my docs on his [site](https://docs.pipewarp.co.uk/)!!
+- And, of course, PipeWarp, for allowing me to give a home to my docs on [his site](https://docs.pipewarp.co.uk/)!!

 # To follow along in this guide, you will need: